-This is a 2 hour facilitated session on Microsoft Teams, open to any member of staff.
+This is a 2 hour facilitated session.

 The facilitator will send you the event link shortly before the session.